14 Linear discriminant analysis

 common.legend = TRUE, legend = "bottom")

 Figure 14.1: Penguins projected into the 2D discriminant space, done two ways: (a) using the predicted values, (b) directly projecting using the model component.
-The scale is not quite the same but the projected data is identical in shape.
+The scale is different but the projected data is identical in shape.

 The \(W\) and \(B\) matrices cannot be extracted from the model object, so we need to compute these separately.
 We only need \(W\) actually.
 It is useful to think of this as the pooled variance-covariance matrix.
 Because the assumption for LDA is that the population group variance-covariances are identical, we estimate this by computing them for each class and then averaging them to get the pooled variance-covariance matrix.
 It’s laborious, but easy.